hernantz/blog/content/mock-yourself-not-your-code.md

 ## Need for speed

 I mentioned that using mocks was a legit excuse for speeding your tests, and staying away of slow parts like the database.
-Well if you used an ORM and your data structures are pretty stardard, then you may be able to [switch to an in-memory sqlite database][4] just to run your tests.
+Well if you used an ORM and your data structures are pretty standard, then you may be able to [switch to an in-memory sqlite database][4] just to run your tests.

-Another posibility that's worth exploring, but I haven't tried myself though, is to [mount the database][5] in a `tmpfs` filesystem, or combine that with a [custom docker build][6] to gain speed, but at the same time, run the tests against the db engine you use in production, and thus, gain also reliability.
+Another possibility that's worth exploring, but I haven't tried myself though, is to [mount the database][5] in a `tmpfs` filesystem, or combine that with a [custom docker build][6] to gain speed, but at the same time, run the tests against the db engine you use in production, and thus, gain also reliability.

 In case you don't want to mess with custom setups for testing, there are some